formkit/docs-content/3.inputs/form.md

 ## Composables <span class="badge" data-version="1.6.0"></span>

 FormKit provides a few composables to help you access the form’s data and context.
-These are available to be imported from the `@formkit/vue` package:
+These are available to be imported from :FrameworkText{vue="<code>@formkit/vue</code>" react="<code>@formkit/react</code>"}.

 ### useFormKitContext

-The `useFormKitContext` is a composable that returns the form’s context object as a vue `Ref` whenever it becomes available.
+The `useFormKitContext` composable returns the form’s context object whenever it becomes available.
+In Vue it is returned as a `Ref`; in React the hook returns the context object directly.
 This must be used in a component that is a child of a `<FormKit>` component (like the form).
 The first argument is an optional [traversal path](/essentials/architecture#traversal) that allows you to navigate to any node within your form tree.
 The second argument is an optional effect callback that will be invoked whenever the context becomes available.

 ::Example
 ---